isovector/draconian-results/pho.md

 Visiting people who live alone

-People who live alone may have up to two visitors at their residence for a social purpose.
+People who live alone may have up to two visitors inside their residence for a social purpose.
 These are the two people in your core bubble.

 -   If those two people regularly interact with each other, they may visit the residence of the person who lives alone at the same time